The Legacy of Classical Scholars

 To delve deeper into the wisdom of classical and contemporary scholars, here are some mainstream, highly-regarded books in the Sunni tradition:

-- Riyadh as-Salihin (Gardens of the Righteous) – by Imam Yahya an-Nawawi.
-(A classical collection of Quran verses and hadiths arranged by topics of ethics, manners, and spirituality.)
+Riyadh as-Salihin (Gardens of the Righteous) Imam Yahya an-Nawawi A classical collection of Quran verses and hadiths arranged by topics of ethics, manners, worship, and spirituality.

-- Tafsir Ibn Kathir – by Imam Ismail Ibn Kathir.
-(A renowned classical Quran commentary that explains verses with other verses, hadith, and sayings of the early Muslims.)
+Tafsir Ibn Kathir Imam Ismail Ibn Kathir A renowned classical Quran commentary that explains verses with other verses, hadith, and sayings of the early Muslims.

-- Bulugh al-Maram – by Imam Ibn Hajar al-Asqalani.
-(A collection of hadiths used for deriving Islamic rulings, with sources from Bukhari, Muslim, and others – a handy classical reference for students of fiqh.)
+Bulugh al-Maram Imam Ibn Hajar al-Asqalani A collection of hadiths used for deriving Islamic rulings, with sources from al-Bukhari, Muslim, and others - a handy classical reference for students of fiqh.

-- The Sealed Nectar (Ar-Raheeq al-Makhtum) – by Safiur-Rahman Mubarakpuri.
-(A highly acclaimed modern biography of Prophet Muhammad ﷺ, based on classical sources – offers context to his life and struggles.)
+The Sealed Nectar (Ar-Raheeq al-Makhtum) Safiur-Rahman Mubarakpuri A popular modern biography of Prophet Muhammad (PBUH), based on classical sirah sources and useful for beginners.